-- all the above criteria apply at the date of your death, and - your cohabiting partner satisfies your LGPS administering authority that the above conditions had been met for a continuous period of at least two years immediately before your death.
+- all the above criteria apply at the date of your death, and - your cohabiting partner satisfies your LGPS Pension Fund that the above conditions had been met for a continuous period of at least two years immediately before your death.

 You are not required to complete a form to nominate your cohabiting partner.
-However, you can provide your LGPS administering authority with your cohabiting partner's details.
-On your death, your LGPS administering authority will require evidence that the conditions for a cohabiting partner's pension are met.
+However, you can provide your LGPS Pension Fund with your cohabiting partner's details.
+On your death, your LGPS Pension Fund will require evidence that the conditions for a cohabiting partner's pension are met.